19 Qudrat 165 B.E. (Baha’i Calendar)

 Soundtrack in my head: Bob Marley “Wait In Vain”

-In a previous post I talked about how I nullified our co-op house’s decision to call itself “Wu Wei” after MCC officers expressed concern about the cultural appropriation and racist aspects of the name.
+I nullified our co-op house’s decision to call itself “Wu Wei” (by changing my “stand-aside” vote to “object”) after MCC officers expressed concern about the cultural appropriation and racist aspects of the name.
 There were many strong feelings on both sides of this conflict.
-I ran into both the MCC President and Vice President in the ensuing couple of days after they raised the issue via email, but was not in a mood to talk to either of them about it.
+I ran into both the MCC President and Vice President in the ensuing couple of days after they raised the issue via email, but I was not in a mood to talk to either of them about it.
 They probably weren’t either.

 We talked about the objections to the name change at the house meeting, though almost half the house was absent from that meeting.
 We lacked quorum, and as such, could not make any official decisions.
 But we talked about the issue and we agreed that we should both talk with the concerned individuals one-on-one and also develop a unified house statement which, unfortunately, we could not develop that evening.